Kinsta Hosting Review: Is This The Best Managed WordPress Host? (2023)

 The Backups area at Kinsta.

-Staging Sites
+Kinsta Staging Sites

 For every site you have, Kinsta gives you an additional staging site.
 Think of your staging site as a private sandbox where you can test updates, experiment with new plugins, work on design changes, and so on.

 Your staging copy is an exact replica of the site dashboard for your live website.
-The only difference is this version isn’t public until if/when you push it back to production.
+The only difference is this version isn’t public until you push it back to production.
 If you make any mistakes and want to start over with a clean copy of your live site, you can just delete your staging environment and create a new one:

 The staging environment is a duplicate of your live environment.